alexeysp11/STM32F4-Accel-Temperature/README.md

 git clone https://github.com/alexeysp11/STM32F4-Accel-Temperature
 ```

-Then just open main directory using any text editor and just edit code.
+Then just open main directory using any text editor (you can also use JetBrains Clion or IAR 8.40.2), and just edit code.

-If you want to edit code of this app, just open the *src* directory in the JetBrains Clion.
-Or if you use IAR 8.40.2, open the `test.eww` workspace or `iarproject.ewp` project.
+If you want to use IAR 8.40.2, open the `test.eww` workspace or `iarproject.ewp` project.